 GPAT has requested, by the attached letter dated January 18, 2008, that the term of the agreement be extended in accordance with the provisions of the agreement.
 The agreement provides that GPAT may request an extension for two (2) additional periods of two (2) years each by submitting a letter on or before January 31 in the year in which the agreement is to expire.
 The letter meets this requirement.
 If the City agrees to the extension, the extension would be for a two (2) year period commencing on July 1, 2008, and terminating on June 30, 2010.
 Council approval of the extension is required.
-The agreement provides that, if the City agrees to the extension, a letter concurring with the extension is to be sent by May 15.
-If the extension is granted, GPAT can request another two (2) year extension in 2010.
+The agreement provides that, if the City agrees to the extension is granted, GPAT can request another two (2) year extension in 2010.